cerplot/luigi/doc/configuration.rst

 --------------------------------

 All parameters can be overridden from configuration files.
-For instance if you have a Task definition:
+For instance if you have a Step definition:

 .. code:: python

-    class DailyReport(luigi.contrib.hadoop.JobTask):
+    class DailyReport(luigi.contrib.hadoop.JobStep):
         date = luigi.DateParameter(default=datetime.date.today())
         # ...